-How many of you SLR camera owners use the auto option way more than the manual.
-Well, that was me until recently when I learned how to use all those devices on my camera.
+How many SLR camera owners use the auto option more than the manual?
+That was me until recently, when I learned how to use all those devices on my camera.
 To finally get out of the auto mode, I had to learn how to use all those buttons mean.
-The key to understanding manual mode is to understand the exposure triangle and how to manipulate it to its full advantage.
+The key to understanding manual mode is understanding the exposure triangle and how to manipulate it to its full advantage.
 The exposure triangle refers to the three elements that contribute to getting the best exposure possible: the ISO, the aperture, and the shutter speed.
 These three things, when finely tuned, will give you the best exposure possible!
 The first thing to understand about these is that each component in the exposure triangle impacts one another.
 So if you adjust one, you will have to compensate by adjusting another to get the proper amount of exposure plus get the effect you want to get.

 The ISO measures how sensitive the picture will be to light.
 The higher the ISO, the more grainy or noisier your image will become.
-If you want a crystal clear picture, then you will want to have a lower ISO.
-An ISO of 100 is considered normal; therefore, 100 or lower will make clear pictures in most settings, which is ideal when there is plenty of light.
+If you want a crystal clear picture, you will want to have a lower ISO.
+An ISO of 100 is considered normal; therefore, 100 or lower will make clear pictures in most settings, which is ideal for plenty of light.

-Another time when you may need or want to bump up your ISO is when it is dark, or you are not able to use flashes like at a concert or art museum.
-The reason for this, since you are unable to use a flash, you may have trouble getting enough light in order to have a well-exposed picture.
-By bumping up the ISO, it allows you to take brighter pictures by giving the image sensor more light.
+Another time when you may need or want to bump up your ISO is when it is dark, or you cannot use flashes like at a concert or art museum.
+Since you are unable to use a flash, you may have trouble getting enough light to have a well-exposed picture.
+Bumping up the ISO allows you to take brighter pictures by giving the image sensor more light.

 Fast Shutter Speed

 Aperture is my favorite part of the exposure triangle to play around with because it is what gives me the most creative control.
 I can do so much with it.
-Like this photo to the right, had a high f-number, which caused less to be in focus.
 Aperture is the most confusing, so I will try to do my best to explain it clearly.

-If you are taking a picture of a person, you should focus on someone's eye, which is especially true when you want a small depth of focus.
-The reason for this is because if you choose to have the lens opened wide for the picture, then you have a very narrow field of what will be in focus.
-By focusing on the eyes, you are making sure that their faces will be in focus, especially their eyes, which is the heart of any person's soul.
+If you are taking a picture of a person, you should focus on someone's eye, especially when you want a small depth of focus.
+This is because if you choose to have the lens opened wide for the picture, then you have a very narrow field of what will be in focus.
+By focusing on the eyes, you ensure that their faces will be in focus, especially their eyes, which is the heart of any person's soul.

 One of the reasons aperture is my favorite is because of the ability to make the background fuzzy.
 By adding bokeh, it makes my subject the center of focus.
 It has allowed me to step out of always making my picture perfectly centered.
 I can focus on my daughter, with kids in the background, but because she is in focus and they are not, she is the one that catches your eye.
 It has allowed me to create some of my favorite photos.

 The shutter speed is probably the easiest to understand.
-It determines the amount of time that the shutter is open to allow light to enter into the lens, which is measured literally by fractions of seconds, although the shutter speed could be left open for days or the smallest fraction of a second possible.
-If your subject is moving or you are taking a picture of a child, you will want to make sure that the shutter speed is as low as possible, while getting the effect you are hoping with the aperture and ISO.
+It determines the amount of time the shutter is open to allow light to enter the lens, which is measured literally by fractions of seconds.
+However, the shutter speed could be left open for days or the smallest fraction of a second possible.
+If your subject is moving or you are taking a picture of a child, you will want to make sure that the shutter speed is as low as possible while getting the effect you are hoping for with the aperture and ISO.
 A good starting point would be 1/50th of a second.
 Faster, if the child is active, 1/50th might be fine for an infant or an adult.
 Remember, these are fractions, so 1/50th is more than and slower than 1/250th.

 Longer Shutter Speed